hypertexthero/hypertexthero.com/docs/deployment.md

 For security reasons (but don’t trust me on this) we don’t want to serve static media (CSS, JavaScript, images) from inside our project directory.
 Instead, let’s create some other directories to serve static media from:

+    :::bash
     $ mkdir -p ~/domains/yourdomain.tld/web/public/static

 And then create a symbolic link from there to our media directory.

+    :::bash
     $ ln -s ~/domains/yourdomain.tld/web/yourproject/yourproject/static/ ~/domains/yourdomain.tld/web/public/static

 Now let’s link Django’s contrib.admin media to this location so that the static assets of Django's admin app get served as well:

+    :::bash
     $ ln -s ~/domains/yourdomain.tld/.virtualenv/yourproject/lib/python2.7/site-packages/django/contrib/admin/static/admin/ ~/domains/yourdomain.tld/web/yourproject/yourproject/static/admin

-And lastly let’s configure our settings.py to use these locations:
+And lastly let’s configure settings.py (or settings_local.py depending on your project setup) to use these locations:

+    :::python
     import os
     import sys